luisllm/weaviate-challenge/README.md

 ![image incident2](./images/incident2.png)

-The node was being shutting down and the first 5xx errors sarted to happen:
+The node was being shut down and the first 5xx errors started to happen:

 ![image incident2](./images/incident3.png)